twneale/lens-manual/manual.md

 ## The Lens Library

 With Lens 0.2.x we're proposing a simple interface for specifying Lens Libraries that can be organized using collections.
-If you would like to make your own content available to Lens, all you have to do is following the Lens Library specification.
+If you would like to make your own content available to Lens, all you have to do is follow the Lens Library specification.
 See chapter "Publish your own Lens Library" to learn the details.

 ![](http://f.cl.ly/items/1m0b3V2L1K2g3V282c2a/Screen%20Shot%202013-08-26%20at%205.27.08%20PM.png)